scottkuhl/awesome-winui/README.md

 Screencasts are listed by newest date first.

+* [If I'm writing a new Windows client app today, what technology should I use? | One Dev Question](https://www.youtube.com/watch?v=uG0riz00i8s) - (April 9, 2020) - Some great insight and useful tips for building an app today from Kevin Gallo.

-* [Is Microsoft promoting UWP, Win32, or Web? | One Dev Question](https://www.youtube.com/watch?v=DUTI6W87OuE) - (april 7, 2020) - So UWP?
+* [Is Microsoft promoting UWP, Win32, or Web? | One Dev Question](https://www.youtube.com/watch?v=DUTI6W87OuE) - (April 7, 2020) - So UWP?
 Or Win32?
 Or the Web?
 What should you use for your next app?
 Kevin Gallo, @kevintgallo, explains in today's One Dev Question.

 ## Articles